-(b) Test score valid on June 2020 in any national research entrance exam including CSIR-UGC JRF, GATE, JGEEBILS, DBT JRF, BINC, NBHM and JEST
+(b) Test score valid as of June 2022 in any national research entrance exam including CSIR-UGC JRF, GATE, JGEEBILS, DBT JRF, BINC, NBHM and JEST

 How to Apply

-Please send applications via email to: compbio.applications [at] imsc [dot] res [dot] in
+- For any queries, send email to compbio.applications [at] imsc [dot] res [dot] in

 Incomplete applications will not be considered.